jithinputhiyattu/addressBook/README.md

 # addressBook
 Simple address book using c graphics and c++ files

-This is a simple project aimed to familarize with C graphics and C++ files..
+This is a simple project aimed to familiarize with C graphics and C++ files..